cch000/cineteca/README.md

 ## Dependencies

-build:

-- rust :/
-- ffmpeg

-runtime:
+To build from source check the [build](#build-from-source) section.

+This program requires the following dependencies to be available during runtime:

 - xdg-open
-- xdg-mime (to set defaults)
+- xdg-mime (to set the default video player)

-## Install
+## Nix

 Nix users can take advantage of the flake provided in this repo.
 Add the flake to your configuration inputs and declare it as a package to install, e.g., by adding it to systemPackages.